aarhusstadsarkiv/permanent-urls/README.md

 ## Adding multiple line

-If you need to add multiple lines you may use a `.csv` file in order to add new lines.
+If you need to add multiple lines you may use a `csv` file in order to add multiple new lines.
 The following command will add `URL`s (and generate `File` names ) based on the column with index 2 of the `bin/import.csv` file.

     node bin/add-from-csv.js bin/import.csv 2